tuminoid/container-signing-poc/README.md

    achieve external signing.
 1. Cosign can also save and load images with signatures by itself, Oras is not needed
-1. Cosign ecosystem can only handle RSA256 with PKCS#1.
-Anything other than those lack support as Sigstore wants support to be homogenous across all of its services, so implementing it is not trivial.
+1. Cosign ecosystem can only handle SHA-256 hashing with RSA PKCS#1 v1.5.
+   Anything other than those (e.g., SHA-512, PSS padding) lack support as Sigstore wants support to be homogenous across all of its services, so implementing it is not trivial.
 1. Kyverno can be used with Cosign the same as Notation, just a little bit more configuration needed in the manifest to disable transparency logs and SCTs.

+## Runtime-Level Verification

+1. CRI-O has built-in signature verification support via policy.json
+1. Containerd 2.1+ can verify signatures at runtime via Transfer Service API

 ## e2e test